-- Transcript evidence of satisfactory completion of an undergraduate nursing research course.
+- Transcript evidence of satisfactory completion (grade B or higher) of an undergraduate nursing research course.

 What do you need to apply?

-- Preadmission testing: All applicants must take and achieve a satisfactory score on the English Assessment Test (EAT).
+- Preadmission testing: All applicants must complete the Barry University English Assessment Test (EAT) and achieve a satisfactory score.
 The EAT provides students with a professional evaluation of their reading and writing skills.
 Based on the EAT results, an applicant may be required to enroll in an English writing course and/or reading tutorial.

 - Applicants may be required to fulfill specific prerequisites or other conditions of admission prior to an admission decision.